 This request for submissions does not constitute a Request for Proposal (RFP) or a promise to issue an RFP in the future.
 This request does not commit the Government to a contract with any agency or entity.
-The BOP is not seeking proposals and will not accept unsolicited proposals.
 Should an RFP be issued in the future, it will be posted publicly.
-It is the responsibility of the potential offeror to monitor these sites for additional information.
-Participation in this request for submission is not a requirement for any future RFP.
 Submitting or providing responses to questions will not result in preferential treatment or automatic consideration for any forthcoming RFPs or funding opportunities.